HcashOrg/Hx-Doc/docs/wallets/hxwallet-cli-rpc-commands.md

 This guide assumes you have already Startup a hyperexchange witness-node using [HyperExchange Witness-node Setup](/wallets/hxnode-setup.md) and a cli-wallet using [Cli-wallet Startup](/wallets/hxwallet-cli.md).

-The following will introduce how to use rpc commands to call functions:transfer accounts/deposit/withdrawal/Funds transfer.(Use BTC transfer to LTC as a sample)
+The following will introduce how to use commands to call functions:transfer accounts/deposit/withdrawal/Funds transfer.(Use BTC transfer to LTC as a sample)

 ---